Cuz77/segmentation-and-conversion-prediction/README.md

     ├── 3_predictions.ipynb
     └── README.md

-- **dataset** folder used for data storage in the development (not including source files int he repo due to t&cs limitations)
+- **dataset** folder used for data storage in the development (not including source files in the repo due to t&cs limitations and Github storage limitations)
 - **1_data_analysis_and_cleaning.ipynb** the file used to analyse and clean the dataset
 - **2_customer_segmentation.ipynb** the file used to segment and compare populations
 - **3_predictions.ipynb** the file with predictions of the conversion for the recipients of a marketing campaign